Dionisiy/CA/armando-perez.md

-# BestBite
+# Armando Perez

-In this prooject you'll build a page layout usibg Bootstrap's grid.
-You'll also use Bootstrap's reusable components to add a navigation menu.
+Build a portfolio page with a grid of images from scratch